mseri/crypto-multihash/README.md

 # TODO

-- Use `length` in `checkMultihash` to treat correctly truncated hashes (see https://github.com/jbenet/multihash/issues/1#issuecomment-91783612)
+- Use the hash length in `checkPayload` to treat correctly truncated hashes (see https://github.com/jbenet/multihash/issues/1#issuecomment-91783612)
-- ~~Improve documentation~~
+- Improve documentation
 - Improve testing for for raised exceptions
-- Add multihash checker into the cli example
 - Implement `shake-128` and `shake-256` multihashes
 - Implement `Base32` encoding waiting for https://github.com/jbenet/multihash/issues/31 to be resolved)